-Provided by Michael Purcell, LtCol USMC (RET)
+By Lieutenant Colonel Michael Purcell, USMC (Ret)

-The effective integration of culture into operational planning requires a Commander and his or her staff to accomplish two very different but equally important actions.
+The effective integration of culture into operational planning requires a commander and their staff to accomplish two very different but equally important actions.
 First, it is imperative to ensure that the staff as a collective possesses sufficient cultural knowledge, self-awareness, and meta-cognitive learning strategies to avoid adopting false planning assumptions.
-False assumptions can lead to the development of Courses of Action that are ineffective or even counterproductive to achieving the desired end state.
+False assumptions can lead to the development of courses of action that are ineffective or even counterproductive to achieving the desired end state.
 As with all effective planning, success also requires a planning design methodology that uses a problem-solving framework founded on a holistic understanding of the environment.
 Second, as with other capabilities, it is essential that staff processes are in place to identify, understand, source, and employ the cultural capabilities required for a specific mission or operation.
 Both imperatives require deliberate education and training as well as the development of appropriate staff references, procedures, and a command climate conducive to holistic planning.
 Some planning considerations to accomplish these tasks follow below.